pkardas/notes/books/go/notes.md

 - Server - responsible for listening for HTTP requests

 Even though Go provide the server, use idiomatic third-party modules to enhance the server.

+## Chapter 12: The Context

+Servers need a way to handle metadata on individual requests.
+Go uses a construct called the context.

+Context - an instance that meets the Context interface.
+An empty context us a starting point: each time you add metadata to the context, you do so by wrapping the existing context using one of the factory functions in the context package.

+Cancellation - a request that spawns several goroutines, each one calling a different HTTP service.
+If one service returns an error that prevents you from returning a valid response, there is no point in continuing to process the other goroutines.
+In go this is called _cancellation_.

+There are 4 things a server can do to manage its load:

+- Limit simultaneous requests
+- Limit how many requests are queued waiting to run
+- Limit how long a request can run
+- Limit the resources a request can use

+Go provides tools to handle the first three - first two -> limit number of goroutines, the context provides a way to control how long a request runs.

+The context provides a way to pass per-request metadata through your program.